Photo credit: Michael Song

 Vancouver's Pride Week has plenty of events for those seeking to join the festivities, culminating in the Pride Parade on Sunday, August 6th.
-The days leading up to the parade and festival are usually packed with spectacular events that are officially part of the fabulous Pride fun.
-Although this year’s events are yet to be announced, examples include the East Side Pride family friendly event in Grandview Park near Commercial Drive; Gay Day at Playland in the Pacific National Exhibition fairgrounds; Picnic in the Park at Stanley Park; Davie Street Dance Party for revellers right in the middle of the West End’s Davie Street Village; and the Terry Wallace Memorial Breakfast honouring the Vancouver Pride Society’s founder.
+The days and weeks leading up to the parade and festival are always packed with spectacular events that are officially part of the fabulous Pride fun.
+This year there’s East Side Pride, a family friendly event in Grandview Park near Commercial Drive; Picnic in the Park at Stanley Park; Davie Street Party for revellers right in the middle of the West End’s Davie Street Village; and the Terry Wallace Memorial Breakfast honouring the Vancouver Pride Society’s founder.

 Naturally, the enthusiasm of Pride runs rampant throughout the city as unofficial celebrations take place in and around Vancouver.
-Visit the official Pride Society website to learn more about events such as evening cruises, cabaret shows, parties, BBQs, and much more.
+Visit the official Pride Society website to learn more about events such as evening cruises, cabaret shows, parties, BBQs, sober events, youth dances, and much more.

-There are approximately 150 parade entries -- floats, dancers, marching groups and more -- that make for a constant stream of entertainment along the three-hour route.
+There are approximately 150 parade entries that are all kinds of floats, dancers, marching groups, perfomances, and more that make for a constant stream of entertainment along the three-hour route.
 Prepare to be wowed, amazed and inspired with sights such as four-foot-high headdresses, pink fire engines, more rainbow flags than you can count and signs conveying messages of hope and change.
-One of the most memorable parts of the parade are the costumes, which are so elaborate and outrageous that they make a feather boa and go-go boots look tame.
+One of the most memorable parts of the parade are the costumes, which range from show-stoppingly outrageous to personal expressions of pride, to just people being their own fabulous selves and loving it.

 At 1:00 p.m. the levity is temporarily quieted for a traditional moment of silence as tribute to predecessors who fought for LGBTQ2+ equal rights, those who are no longer able to celebrate Pride, and LGBTQ2+ people around the world who remain in various states of oppression.